 This covering is usually white, yellow, or gray, protecting the foal and its mother during birth.
 This soft layer quickly wears off as the foal starts to stand and move around.

-Underneath, the hooves are smaller versions of adult horse hooves but still a bit softer and more delicate.
 The final hooves are glossy and smooth, ready to toughen up as the foal begins to explore its world.

 Are Baby Horse Hooves Weird?

-Baby horse hooves seem weird at first glance.
+Horse fairy fingers seem weird at first glance.
 They look like they’re wearing squishy, rubbery shoes.

-This strange look is thanks to the eponychium, a soft layer that protects them and their mothers during birth.
 It covers the hooves completely, making them look more like little pillows than the hard hooves we’re used to seeing.

-But once the foal starts moving, this layer wears away, revealing the smooth, tiny hooves underneath.
 So, while they might look odd at first, it’s all part of the amazing process of getting ready for their first steps.

 How Long Does It Take for Foal Hooves to Harden?